 - repossess your property this means we can take control of your property from you and, if you're living there, you will have to leave - sell your property we can do this even if we have not taken possession of your property.
-We'll use the money from the sale to repay or put towards the money you owe us - reduce the risk of financial crime by delaying or refusing to either process a payment or do something you ask us to do.
+We'll use the money from the sale to repay or put towards the money you owe us - appoint a receiver you can find out more about receivers in section 15 "Receivers" - reduce the risk of financial crime by delaying or refusing to either process a payment or do something you ask us to do.

 The law sets out restrictions on when we can use our rights to sell your property.
 These restrictions are set out in the Property Acts.
+The law also allows us not to apply these restrictions.
+Our right to sell your property is free from any of the restrictions in the Property Acts.